zinahe/SmartESC_STM32_v3/README.md

-for the last working "stancecoke" version, switch to the v0.5 branch! https://github.com/Koxx3/SmartESC_STM32_v3/tree/v0.5
+For the last working "stancecoke" version, switch to the v0.5 branch!
+https://github.com/Koxx3/SmartESC_STM32_v3/tree/v0.5

 Attention: new logic to activate the autodetect procedure:.